-The bits 1-3 and 5 are set during the power on self test.
+The Bits 5 and 7 are set during the power on self test.
 They can not be cleared by the ENABLE pin or the CLEARERROR command.
 If one of these bits is set, the supply voltage should be switched off and on again.
-If the error persists, the driver needs to be repaired.
+If the error persists, the LDP-CW needs to be repaired.

-Bit Name Read/Write Meaning 0 VCC_FAIL Read Indicates an overtemperature shutdown of the output stage.
-1 CRC_CONFIG_FAIL Read Indicates that the internal configuration register is corrupt.
-If this error persists, the LDP-CW needs to be repaired.
-2 CRC_DEFAULT_FAIL Read Indicates that the internal default registers are corrupt.
+Bit Name R/W Meaning 0 DRV_OVERTEMP Read Indicates an over temperature shutdown of the output stage.
+1 DRV_FAIL Read Indicates a shutdown of the LDP-CW due to a load failure or an over current.
+2 VCC_FAIL Read Indicates that the supply voltage is not within safe operation range.
+3 CRC_DEVDRV_FAIL Read Indicates that the internally stored PLB-21 driver is invalid.
+The driver can still be used, but it is impossible to download the driver into the PLB-21.
+4 CRC_DEFAULT_FAIL Read Indicates that the internal default registers are corrupt.
 The default values should be re- saved.
-3 CRC_DEVDRV_FAIL Read Indicates that the internally stored PLB-21 driver is invalid.
-The driver can still be used, but it is impossible to download the driver into the PLB- 21.
-4 Reserved Read Reserved 5 CRC_CAL_FAIL Read Indicates that the internal calibration registers are corrupt.
+5 CRC_CONFIG_FAIL Read Indicates that the internal configuration register is corrupt.
 If this error persists, the LDP-CW needs to be repaired.
-6 Reserved Read Reserved 7 FAILED_TO_LOAD_DEFAULTS Read Indicates that the last attempt to load the default values failed.
-8 TEMP_OVERSTEPPED Read Indicates that the maximum operating temperature was overstepped.
-9 TEMP_HYSTERESIS Read Indicates that the driver is cooling down after an overtemperature shutdown.
-The driver cannot be re- enabled until this bit flips back to "0".
-10 TEMP_WARNING Read Indicates that the operation temperature is near the shutdown temperature.
-11 I2C_EEPROM_FAIL Read Indicates that there is an internal I2C bus error.
-If this error persists after a power cycle the device must be repaired.
+6 Reserved Read Reserved 7 CRC_CAL_FAIL Read Indicates that the internal calibration registers are corrupt.
+If this error persists, the LDP-CW needs to be repaired.
+8 FAILED_TO_LOAD_DEFAUL TS Read Indicates that the last attempt to load the default values failed.
+9 TEMP_OVERSTEPPED Read Indicates that the maximum operating temperature was overstepped.
+10 TEMP_HYSTERESIS Read Indicates that the driver is cooling down after an overtemperature shutdown.
+The driver cannot be re-enabled until this bit flips back to "0".
+11 TEMP_WARNING Read Indicates that the operation temperature is near the shutdown temperature.
+12 ENABLE_DURING_POWERO N Read Indicates then the ENABLE pin of the BOB connector was high during power- on.
+Only valid if ENABLE_EXT the LSTAT register is set to "1"

-Bit Name Read/Write Meaning

-12 ENABLE_DURING_POWERON Read Indicates that the ENABLE pin of the BOB connector was high during power-on.
-Only valid if ENABLE_EXT the LSTAT register is set to "1".

-13 ENABLE_DURING_ENCHANGE Read Indicates that the ENBLE pin of the BOB connector was high while setting ENABLE_EXT to "1" in the ENABLE register.

-14 Reserved Read Reserved

-15 PID_MAX_ERROR Read This indicates that the internal PI controller has reached its maximum duty cycle and was unable to reach the programmed setpoint current.
-Check if the load is connected properly and the compliance voltage is 5 Volts lower than the supply voltage.

-Note: Available since version 1.0.4

-16 IIST_ERROR Read This indicates that the output current was outside safe areas.
+Bit Name R/W Meaning 13 ENABLE_DURING_ENCHAN GE Read Indicates that the ENBLE pin of the BOB connector was high while setting ENABLE_EXT to "1" in the ENABLE register.
+14 PID_MAX_ERROR Read This indicates that the internal PI controller has reaches its maximum duty cycle and was unable to reach the programmed setpoint current.
+Check if the load is connected properly and the compliance voltage is 5 volts lower than the supply voltage.
+Note: Available since version 1.0.17 15 IIST_ERROR Read This indicates that the output current was outside safe areas.
 This may happen if the supply voltage can not deliver enough power or if the PI values are wrong.

-Note: Available since version 1.0.4

-17- 31 Reserved Read Reserved
+Note: Available since version 1.0.17 16- 31 Reserved Read Reserved